minwaiphyo/singa-homes/content/blog/top-neighbourhoods-singapore.md

 Remember, Singapore is compact - even the "far" neighbourhoods are only 30-40 minutes from the CBD.
 Focus on what makes you happy daily, not just what looks good on paper.

-**Ready to explore properties in your ideal neighbourhood?** Browse listings on SingaProp and find your perfect home today!
+**Ready to explore properties in your ideal neighbourhood?** Browse listings on SingaHomes and find your perfect home today!

 ---